 Fundraising deadlines You will need to send your sponsorship money to the charity as you raise it.
-At least 80% of the minimum sponsorship required must be sent to the charity 10 weeks before departure (by 07/07/2012), and the remaining 20% within 4 weeks of completing the challenge (by 21/10/2012).
+At least 80% of the minimum sponsorship required must be sent to the charity 10 weeks before departure (by 16/08/2014), and the remaining 20% within 4 weeks of completing the challenge (by 30/11/2014).
 If you have raised the necessary funds, the charity will then pay the balance of your challenge costs.
 The charity benefits by keeping the remaining sponsorship money and every pound over and above that you raise.
 Prices include all known air taxes We include ALL known air taxes (including fuel) at the time of costing.
 Many companies do not include air taxes at all, and clients are therefore hit with a surcharge of three or four hundreds of pounds just before departure.
 Our aim is to provide you with transparent pricing and clear instructions as to what is included in our prices and if applicable what isn't.
-Typical group size The typical group size is 20 - 32 participants Small group supplement The costs and sponsorship levels on our website are based on a minimum of 20 participants.
-We can run this trip with 15-19 people, but there will be a small group supplement of £75.
-This is payable by your charity if you book under the Minimum Sponsorship or Flexi options, and by yourself if you choose the Self Funder option.
-We will notify you 12 weeks before departure if this is necessary.
+Raising the sponsorship Thank you for choosing to fundraise for the NSPCC!
+We're here to support you throughout and have lots of fundraising tips and guidance to share with you.
+Every mile you run and every penny you raise will help make sure we can still be here for every child - keep up the good work!